Signup

 Screenshot of Typeform careers page

-If you don’t want to use a careers web page, you can set up your typeform with a Welcome Screen and an opening Statement question that describes your company.
+If you don’t want to use a careers web page, you can set up your form with a Welcome Screen and an opening Statement question that describes your company.
 Add another statement explaining more about what the job entails, what kind of person you’re looking for, etc., then go ahead and add your questions.

 Here’s what our job application form looks like.
 This is a dummy version for you to see how it works, so you can’t actually apply through it!